fabio1079/kiskadee/README.md

 ## Setup

 ### Dependencies
+Install some package dependencies.
 The name of the dependencies are compatible with the Fedora distribution.
-If you use another operational system, you will have to find the compatible names for the dependencies.
+If you use another operational system, you will have to find the compatible name for the dependencies.
 The `redhat-rpm-config`
-package, is a specific Fedora dependency, if you not use Fedora (or a Red Hat distribution), maybe you will not have to install it.
+package, is a specific Fedora dependency.
+If you not use Fedora (or a Red Hat distribution), maybe you will not have to install it.

-`dnf` is a package manager for the Fedora distribution (On Debian and Ubuntu is apt), if you not use Fedora, use the package manager available for your system, to install the dependencies below.

      - openssl-devel
      - python3-devel
      - gcc
-     - redhat-rpm-config python-pip
+     - redhat-rpm-config
      - python-pip

 ### Virtual Environment

-Create a [virtualenv](https://virtualenv.pypa.io/en/stable/) to kiskadee.
-The virtualenv package will create a isolated environment for our python dependencies.
+Create a virtualenv to kiskadee. `dnf` is a package manager for the Fedora distribution, if you not use Fedora, use your package manage to install the virtualenv and pip packages.
+The virtualenv package will create a isolate environment for our python dependencies.

     sudo pip install virtualenv
     virtualenv -p /usr/bin/python3 .